Codecademy/docs/content/ai/concepts/neural-networks/terms/linear-activation-function/linear-activation-function.md

   - 'path/data-science'****
 ---

-The **linear activation function**, also known as the identity function, is one of the most straight-forward activation function,where the output of linear activation function is exactly same as input.
+The **linear activation function**, also known as the identity function, is one of the most straightforward activation functions, where the output is identical to the input.
-In general , linear activation function simply add weighted sum with bias and pass it as output.
+The linear activation function typically adds the weighted sum with bias and passes it as output.

 Mathematically, it can be defined as: